Professor Sujit Sivasundaram

 My work is in world history, especially of the eighteenth and nineteenth centuries.

 The first academic appointment I held was as a Research Fellow in History at Gonville and Caius College (from 2001); I then served as a lecturer at the college for a few years as a College Teaching Officer, supervising across the span of the world history papers.
 Next, at the London School of Economics, I held a Lectureship in South Asian History.
 I arrived back in Cambridge in 2010 and was appointed Professor of World History in 2019.
-I also direct the University's Centre of South Asian Studies.
+I recently directed the University's Centre of South Asian Studies.

 My initial training at graduate level was in History and Philosophy of Science.
 My writing now engages with Imperial History, History of Science, Environmental History, Cultural History, History of Race, Indian Ocean History and Pacific Ocean History.

 My new book Waves Across the South: A New History of Revolution and Empire is an experiment in critically repopulating a long-standing label of Euro-Atlantic historiography, 'the age of revolutions', from the global oceanic South.
-It moves across a series of small seas in the Indian and Pacific oceans from c.1790 to c.1850, arguing that in these sites the age of revolutions was about indigenous presence, conflict, assertion, resistance and organisation followed by counter-revolutionary British imperialism.
+It moves across a series of small seas in the Indian and Pacific oceans from c.1790 to c.1850, arguing that in these sites the age of revolutions was about Indigenous presence, conflict, assertion, resistance and organisation followed by counter-revolutionary British imperialism.
 It also centres small islands which have often been marginalised in broader narratives of world history.

 After initial work on elephants in South Asia, I continue to work on histories of the human and the animal and one recent short think piece sought to provide a longer chronology of the inter-related histories of the covid-19 pandemic and the environmental crisis.
 This piece, 'The Animal, Human and the Prehistory of Covid-19', tracks this inter-relation by thinking with the pangolin.
 Relatedly, I also am interested in the future direction of world history and am writing on how to conceive of it in more materialist terms.
 This picks up on my recent piece, 'Materialities in the Making of World Histories' and will lead into a couple of papers on using environmental objects to organise world histories and also what a less 'global' and more 'Earthy' historiography might look like.
 It also represents an outworking of my writing in the history of science.